satansdeer/satansdeer.github.com/src/pages/posts/firebase-react-tutorial/index.md

 image: firebase_react.jpg
 ---

-Sometimes you just need to make a fast prototype and you don't want to mess with backend, authentication, authorization and all of that.
+Sometimes you just need to make a fast prototype and you don't want to mess with back end, authentication, authorization and all of that.
 Here is where Google's firebase can help you.
 In this tutorial I'll show you how to connect your react app with Firebase authentication module.

 ## What Are We Going To Build

 Super simple app.
 Just 3 screens: Sign up, Log in and Home screen.

-We'll use Firebase Authentication module to handle login/signup and React router to manage routing.
+We'll use Firebase Authentication module to handle login/sign up and React router to manage routing.

-Make sure to read till the end, I'll post a link to github repo with example code there.
+Make sure to read till the end, I'll post a link to Github repo with example code there.

 ## Set Up Firebase